By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

 The appearance of travertine can vary dramatically depending on how it is cut.
 Cutting travertine across the ‘grain’ highlights the tonal variations in the deposition layers and exposes the large, normally elongated pores.
 Material slabbed in this fashion is called vein-cut.

-If the travertine is cut parallel, or along the grain, the variations in the layers are presented as a flowery, blotchy or circular pattern – this slabbing orientation is called crosscut or fleur cut.
+If the travertine is cut parallel or along the grain, the variations in the layers are presented as a flowery, blotchy, or circular pattern – this slabbing orientation is called a crosscut or fleur cut.

 Common usage: